JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 *Figure 1: Venn of the shared features between timepoints when using p<0.05 for each timepoint individually.
 T1 = first time point, T2 = second time point, T3 = third time point.*

 None of the significant features identified were shared between all time points.
-More signifcant features are shared between the first time point and the third timepoint, than between the second and first and second and third.
+More significant features are shared between the first time point and the third timepoint, than between the second and first and second and third.
 The majority of the significant features were not shared between timepoints.

 ---

 ### MetaboAnalyst Secondary Analysis

 Once the significant features were identified (raw p <0.05), I separated these from the original input file using the [`ExtractColumns.py`](https://github.com/JamiePike/UntargetedMetabolomics/blob/main/bin/ExtractColumns.py).
 This reduced the set of features that can be uploaded to MetaboAnaylst.
-I normalised and generated heatmaps, dendograms, feature plots and PCAs for only the signifcant features, so analysis such as PCA will not be skewed by features that are not significant (p <0.05).
+I normalised and generated heatmaps, dendrograms, feature plots and PCAs for only the significant features, so analysis such as PCA will not be skewed by features that are not significant (p <0.05).

 For this, I symlinked the original MetaboAnalyst input file to the MetaboAnalyst output directory for each timepoint, I manually generated a csv file listing the columns to extract for that timepoint (significant (p <0.05) features identified by preliminary anova)(including Sodium_formate and text), and used them as input for [`ExtractColumns.py`](https://github.com/JamiePike/UntargetedMetabolomics/blob/main/bin/ExtractColumns.py).